 We all need a good source of protein in our diet.
 I try to change it up regularly between red and white meat.
 One of my favorite white meats is turkey, because it can be added to a lot of quick and easy meals.
 Turkey is rich in protein and very low in saturated fat.
 Try swapping your chicken breast for turkey next time for something a little different!

-8. Spinach is another versatile veggie as it can be eaten raw or cooked.
+Spinach is another versatile veggie as it can be eaten raw or cooked.
 You can add spinach into most meals whether it be salads or cooked dishes, or even in a smoothie!
 Just one cup of spinach has nearly 20% of your recommended daily requirement of fibre.
 Fibre helps with digestion, maintain stable blood sugars, and can prevent overeating by keeping you full for longer.
-Try adding some to your next smoothie or with your morning omelette.
+Try adding some to your next smoothie or an egg-white omelette.

 Not sure how to incorporate some of these delicious and nutritious ingredients?
 You HAVE to try this salad recipe:

 - 1 cup leafy salad mix

 - ½ cup cooked pumpkin